Shake Your Groove Thing

-"Shake Your Groove Thing" is a song by disco duo Peaches & Herb.
-The single reached No. 5 on the U.S. Billboard Hot 100 and No. 4 on the Billboard R&B Chart.
+"Shake Your Groove Thing" is a song by R&B duo Peaches & Herb.
+The single reached No. 5 on the U.S. Billboard Hot 100 and No. 4 on the Billboard R&B chart.
 It also reached No. 2 for four weeks on the Billboard Disco chart in 1978.
 The song spent 22 weeks on the American charts and became a Gold record.

-The song was their first return to the charts in seven years.
+The song was Peaches & Herb's first return to the charts in seven years.
 It was their first hit with the third "Peaches", Linda Greene.